utkarshg6/helpful/Git.md

 # Git Guide

 This is a guide for using Git.
-If you are in a hurry and you want brief explanation of the commands you must use, this is a good place for you.
+If you are in a hurry and you want a brief explanation of the commands you must use, this is a good place for you.
 You can also use it as a Git Cheatsheet.

 ## Global commands